 - 2. The disability was temporary, and rest and/or medical treatment have healed it in time for the plot-relevant moment.

-- 3. The character was only feigning the disability in the first place.
+- 3. The character was only feigning the disability in the first place, or exaggerating their impediment.

-- 4. The otherwise incurable disability was miraculously cured through divine means or by Applied Phlebotinum.
+- 4. The otherwise incurable disability was miraculously cured through Divine Intervention or by Applied Phlebotinum.

 - 5. The disability could just disappear for no reason at all, possibly as a Retcon or as Canon Discontinuity.